DavidFJensen/raft-impl/README.md

 ### Warning

-Plagiarism of this coursework is prohibited!
+Plagiarism of this coursework is prohibited.
+If any, I would report it to the teaching committee.